wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 3.1.2 Liberty dynamic updates

 Let’s do a short excurse about Liberty dynamic updates.
-You will use Visual Studio Code to perform some minor configuration changes.
+You use Visual Studio Code to perform some minor configuration changes.
 For this part of the lab, you could instead also use a simple text editor like vi or gedit instead.

 1. Open Visual Studio Code.